ilia-kats/NRPSDesigner/readme.md

 =============
 Because we all LOVE packages (AND LOTS OF THEM), here is the list of stuff you will need to run everything.
 The Python packages can be installed with pip by running
 `pip install package`
-If you are on MacOSX or Linux, you need to run this as root:
+If you are on Mac OS X or Linux, you need to run this as root:
 `sudo pip install package`

 Main packages